📝 Catering, events & group arrangements · ⏱️ 3 min read

 Tools for margin tracking

-A system like KitchenNmbrs helps you track all these cost components per arrangement.
-You can create recipes including packaging and transport, so you always know what your actual margin is.
+Systems like KitchenNmbrs track all cost components per arrangement.
+You can create recipes including packaging and transport costs, ensuring you always know your actual margin.

 How do you calculate the margin on a luxury outdoor picnic? (step by step)